Jamoxidase/Chameleon/README.md

 import chameleontools.StealthParser # Stealth output parser
 ```

-For detailed documentation on the contents of each module, visit the <b>Documentation</b> of the [software page](https://2023.igem.wiki/ucsc/software) on our team's wiki.
+For detailed documentation on the contents of each module, visit the <b>Documentation</b> on the [software page](https://2023.igem.wiki/ucsc/software) on our team's wiki.

 ## Contributing

 Chameleon is open to any and all contributions.

 Chameleon was created for the 2023 iGEM competition and will not be maintained on this repository after the conclusion of this year's iGEM cycle.
+See the [PyPI](https://pypi.org/project/chameleontools/) page for `chameleontools` to look for future maintenance.

 This software is published under the MIT license.
 Feel free to use any and all code provided by the project in any way and for any purpose.

 ## Authors and acknowledgment
-Stealth was written by our PI David L. Bernick at UC Santa Cruz who advised the development of the `pstealth` pipeline (contact: dbernick@soe.ucsc.edu)
+Stealth is lab software written by our PI David L. Bernick at UC Santa Cruz; who advised the development of the `pstealth` pipeline (contact: dbernick@soe.ucsc.edu)

 Chameleon was written and contributed to by
 * Tyler Gaw (contact: tagaw@ucsc.edu)